SJCooper/lets-go-walkies/README.md

 <img width="1301" alt="gallery-min" src="https://user-images.githubusercontent.com/7358665/155906666-bfa22709-17f7-4941-b34a-7854596123b5.png">

 - __The Sign Up Page__
+  - Relevant User Story Example:
+    As a user visiting this webpage, I would like to quickly view the sign up page so I can sign up and recieve relevant up to date information from the group and to get involved.

   - This page will allow the user to sign up to Let's Go Walkies newsletters mailing list.
   - The user will be able to specify how many dogs and of what breeds they are.
 This can help facilitate introductions between the group and may help the user to find commanalities with current members.